gsavage/definite/README.md

-# Definitive
+# Definite

-Definitive takes a textual description of database tables and updates your database to match.
+Definite takes a textual description of database tables and updates your database to match.

 ## Motivation

 When maintaining a large Rails project, with new features being added on multiple branches, standard ActiveRecord migrations can get in the way; switching branches with uncommitted migrations can leave you in a state where you can't run rake db:migrate or rake db:rollback or any similar commands.

-Definitive overcomes this limitation by taking a different approach.
+Definite overcomes this limitation by taking a different approach.
 Now you only need to define what your database should look like; focus on the end-goal, rather than the migration.
-When you run Definitive, it will compare your database with your description of the database, and do the migrations automatically for you.
+When you run Definite, it will compare your database with your description of the database, and do the migrations automatically for you.

 ## Is it safe?